CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs

 \subsection{Cache Vulnerability Score (CVS)}

-Having identified the sensitive layer using the Eqn.~\ref{eq:LSS} in Section~\ref{sensrtive_layer}, the next step is to pinpoint which KV components of this layer are most susceptible to corruption during inference.
-Unlike weight-based attacks, our method perturbs the \emph{value vectors stored in the KV cache}.
-These vectors capture the dynamic activations for specific token positions and therefore constitute a natural surface for transient, inference-time bit-flip attacks.
+Having identified the sensitive layers, the next step is to pinpoint which KV components of these layers are most susceptible to corruption during inference (Step-3 of Figure~\ref{fig:method}).
 We perform the search for these vulnerable locations in two steps.

-\subsubsection{Prefix--Suffix Cache Decomposition and Choice of Token Position}
+\subsubsection{\textbf{Prefix--Suffix Cache Decomposition and Choice of Token Position}}

 Autoregressive LLMs generate outputs one token at a time, maintaining a natural \emph{prefix--suffix} structure.
 The model first processes all previously seen tokens (the \textit{prefix}) and stores their key and value vectors in the KV cache.
 These cached representations summarize the accumulated left context.
 Each subsequent \textit{suffix} token is then decoded by attending over this cached prefix, and its hidden state determines the model’s final output.